Learnosity/learnosity-sdk-php/README.md

 - Host platform (OS)
 - Platform version

-All subsequent versions of the API shall include this usage tracking.
+We use this data to enable better support and feature planning.
+All subsequent versions of the SDK shall include this usage tracking.